edx/asym-crypto-yaml/README.rst

 asym-crypto-yaml
 ================

-Encrypt secrets in yaml alongside non secrets without changing the structure.
+Encrypt secrets in YAML alongside non secrets in YAML.
 Can be used as a cli tool or as a dependency.

 Example: